bronsonb42/personal_website/content/teaching.md

 Reading and Writing about the Novel, University of Iowa, Iowa City, IA, Visiting Assistant Professor, 2016, 1 section.
 This first-year course for English majors introduces students to the study of the novel in history and theory.
 Emphasis is placed on methods of interpretation and the composition of literary critical essays.
 In-class thesis writing and draft workshops allow students to develop their writing skills.

-## Post-doctoral Guest Lecturer, Technische Universität Dortmund, Germany, 2014-2016.
+## Post-doctoral Guest Lecturer, Technical University of Dortmund, 2014-16

 Early American Oratory: Free Speech and Self Possession, Technische Universität Dortmund, Germany, Instructor, 2016, 1 section.
 This course provides a foundation for readings in colonial American literature by tracing a historical narrative of the exercise of public speech from the Puritan sermons of the late seventeenth century through the abolitionist, feminist, and Transcendentalist lectures of the antebellum decades.